bookofproofs/fpl.net/Fpl/Fpl/DocuFplGrammarPocShiftFromPythonToFSharp.md

     ;
 }
 ```
-This is a trade-off between simplicity of syntax and a more strict syntax.
-In FPL, what has to come after the declarations and specifications depends on the kind of a building block (see syntax changes below).
+This is a trade-off between simplicity of syntax and a stricter syntax with respect to what comes after variable declarations and specifications.
+In FPL, this depends on the kind of a building block.
+For instance, functional terms require a return statement while predicates require a predicate.
+With the new annotations `dec` and `spec` it becomes much more easier to recognize missing linguistic components, because this recognition can be done already in the parser on the syntactical level and have not be dealt with by the interpreter.
+These additional syntax changes will be discussed below.

 #### 2) Classes allow multiple inheritance